Darin Ruf Player Props: Brewers vs. Reds

 - Live Stream: Watch this game on Fubo!

 Looking to place a prop bet on Darin Ruf?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Darin Ruf At The Plate

-- In nine of 19 games this year (47.4%), Ruf has reached safely via hit, and that includes multiple hits twice.
+- Ruf has gotten a hit in nine of 20 games this season (45.0%), with multiple hits twice.

-- In 19 games played this year, he has not gone deep.
+- Ruf has driven in a run in three games this season (15.0%), but has had no multiple-RBI games.

-- He has scored in three of 19 games so far this season.
+- He has scored in three of 20 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.